New York Tuition Assistance Program

-- Graduated from high school in the United States, earned a high school equivalency diploma by passing a Test Assessing Secondary Completion (TASC) formally known as a GED, or passed a federally approved "Ability to Benefit" test as defined by the Commissioner of the State Education Department
+- have graduated from high school in the United States, earned a high school equivalency diploma by passing a Test Assessing Secondary Completion (TASC) formally known as a GED, or passed a federally approved "Ability to Benefit" test as defined by the Commissioner of the State Education Department;

-- Cannot be in default on any state or federal student loans and not be in default on any repayment of State awards
+- not be in default on any state or federal student loans and not be in default on any repayment of State awards;

-- Compliance with the terms of any service condition imposed by a NYS award
+- Be in compliance with the terms of any service condition imposed by a NYS award.

-Average annual TAP awards range between $500 and $5,165 for dependent students and independent students who are married or have tax dependents.
-Awards range between $500 and $3,025 for independent students who are single with no tax dependents, and independent students who are married and have no other tax dependents.
+Average annual TAP awards range between $500 and $5,665 for dependent students or independent students who are married and have tax dependents or independent students who are single and have tax dependents.
+Awards range between $500 and $3,025 for independent students who are married and have no other tax dependents.